amatsuda/gem-src/README.md

     % gem pristine --all
 This will reinstall all the already installed gems, and so will `git clone` all the repos.

+## Skip clone

+When you want to skip cloning to repository, you can skip to clone with below command.

+    % GEMSRC_SKIP=true bundle install

 ## Contributing